 Mimecast Threat Intelligence can also be fed into a customer's SIEM, TIP or SOAR using Threat Feed, Mimecast's new threat intelligence API.
+Mimecast supports the ingestion of third party indicators to provide proactive protection for threats which did not originate via email, and managed through your SOAR platform.
 In addition to threat intelligence specific to their own tenants, Threat Feed layers in threat data aggregated from customers' regional grid so that threats are presented in context and customers have the ability to benchmark against peers.
-And for customers who also have Mimecast's Internal Email Protect (IEP), remediation can be conducted through the Administration Console or from a third party platform using Threat Feed.
+Mimecast Threat Intelligence can be consumed as a threat feed into a SIEM, SOAR or TIP, includes intelligence specific to their own tenants and threat data aggregated from our regional grids, and threats are presented in context with benchmarking capabilities against peers.